jesperronn/minivirkr/README.md

 [Sublime Text](https://www.sublimetext.com/3), [Atom](https://atom.io/) and [Visual Studio Code](https://code.visualstudio.com/) are all great editors for developing Javascript applications.
 So is Intellij IDEA - Use what you prefer.

 ### Chrome
-The developer tools in the Chrome editor are superb.
+The developer tools in the Chrome browser are superb.
 You can enhance it by adding [React Developer Tools](https://chrome.google.com/webstore/detail/react-developer-tools/fmkadmapgofadopljbjfkapdkoienihi).

 ## How to run